vidalouiswang/Abc/directory_structure.md

                     | - app
                                    | - app.h: app header file
                                    | - app.cpp: app source file, this file will be compiled into firmware
-                    | - main
-                                   | - main.cpp: esp32-arduino main source file, entry in it
-                    | - src
-                                   | - globalmanager.h: core of whole structure, more info refer to its comments
-                                   | - globalmanager.cpp: core of whole structure, more info refer to its comments
        | - test:
                     | - test.cpp: unit tests
        | - tools: